DCFApixels/KeyTea/README.md

 At the top, there are 4 fields available for editing:
 + **Name** - the name of the resource for which the password is being generated; this name will also be displayed on the password selection screen.
-+ **User** - in case there are multiple accounts for the same resource, you can enter account logins here, which will generate different passwords.
++ **User** - in case there are multiple accounts for the same resource, the user can enter account logins here, which will generate different passwords.
 + **Length** - the length of the password.
 + **Version** - the password version.
-You can increase the version by clicking the `Up` button, which generates a completely new password.
+The user can increase the version by clicking the `Up` button, which generates a completely new password.

-Below is a list of character sets from which you can select the ones to be used in password generation.
+Below is a list of character sets from which the user can select the ones to be used in password generation.

 The list of character sets is editable.
 The button at the bottom of the list with a plus icon adds a new empty set, the gear icon button opens the screen for editing the character set, and the adjacent trash bin icon button removes the set from the list.